 Consequently, you should design a customer satisfaction research plan with metrics that reflect the performance of your business in key areas, customer touchpoints and how you stand against the competition.

 In other words, try to avoid putting a lot of weight on a single satisfaction score, making business decisions or basing employee compensation on it.

 - Customer experience with your product or service

 In conclusion, measuring customer satisfaction is not enough.
 When it comes to customer retention, adopt a holistic approach, use more than one metric and focus on key drivers.

-as published on January 27, 2012 by the Dallas Business Journal
+This article was published on January 27, 2012, by the Dallas Business Journal